SoSly/VillageTale/PROFESSIONS.md

 - **Where they work:** Guard Post zone, Patrol Route zone

 ### Herder
-- **What they do:** Breeds animals, shears sheep, milks cows, collects eggs, captures wandering animals
+- **What they do:** Breeds animals, shears sheep, milks cows, plucks feathers, captures wandering animals
 - **Where they work:** Pen zone

 ### Leatherworker